celtic426/blog/_posts/2018-10-19-Git-Aliases.md

 ---
 layout: post
 title: "Blaze Through Commits with Git Aliases"
-tags: [Git, command line, shortcuts, aliases]
+tags: [GitHub, Command line, Productivity, Aliases]
 ---

 When you're forced to stop and make a commit after reaching a milestone, sometimes using Git can feel like a crutch rather than a tool.
 If you sharpen your commit tool to the point where committing is a breeze, you can have more organized code with less chance of losing work.